versionpress/versionpress/docs/Dev-Setup.md

 ### Unit tests

 Unit tests are best suited for small pieces of algorithmic functionality.
-For example, `IniSerializer` is covered with unit tests extensively.
+For example, `IniSerializer` is covered by unit tests extensively.

-You can either run unit tests in a dockerized environment as described above or set up a local CLI interpret which makes the execution a bit faster (all unit tests run in-memory).
+You can either run unit tests in a dockerized environment as described above or set up a local CLI interpret which makes the execution a bit faster.

 ### End2end tests

 End2end tests exercise a WordPress site and check that VersionPress creates the right Git commits, that the database is in correct state, etc. These tests are quite heavy and slow to run but if they pass, there's a good chance that VersionPress works correctly.
 (Before the project had these, long and painful manual testing period was necessary before each release.)

-End2end tests use the concept of **workers**: each test itself is implemented once but e.g. how a post is created or a user deleted is up to a specific worker.
+End2end tests use the concept of **workers**: each test itself is implemented once but how e.g. a post is created or a user deleted is up to a specific worker.
 There are currently two types of workers:

+1. **WP-CLI workers** – run WP-CLI commands against the test site.
-1. **Selenium workers** – simulate real user by clicking in a browser.
+2. **Selenium workers** – simulate real user by clicking in a browser.
-2. **WP-CLI workers** – run WP-CLI commands against the test site.

-In the future, we might add REST API workers; the idea is to cover all possible interactions with the site as different workers can (and in practice do) produce slightly different results.
+In the future, we might add REST API workers; you get the idea.

-Currently, the default worker is WP-CLI (is used when you `npm run tests`) and the only way to switch workers is to update `tests/test-config.yml`, the `end2end-test-type` key, but this will be changing soon as this file is not intended for local changes.
-In the future, there will be another method to parametrize this, e.g., a command line switch or two sets of test classes.
+Currently, the default worker is WP-CLI and the only way to switch workers is to update `tests/test-config.yml`, the `end2end-test-type` key.
+We'll make it more flexible in the future.

-After you run the tests using one of the methods described above, the Docker Compose stack is left up and running so that you can inspect it:
+After you've run the tests, the Docker stack is left up and running so that you can inspect it:

-- You can access the **test WordPress site** on **port 80** in your local browser by aliasing a `wordpress` host in your `hosts` file (add a line with `127.0.0.1 wordpress`) and then visiting `http://wordpress/vp01`.
-- You can start a **Bash session** in the WordPress container by running `docker exec -ti tests_wordpress_1 /bin/bash`.
-You can then e.g. inspect Git history via `git log`, etc.
+- The site is running at <http://localhost:8088>. `test-config.yml` contains the login info.
+- The files are mapped to `./dev-env/wp-for-tests`.
+You can use your Git client in this directory as well.
-- The **database** is available on the standard **port 3306**, you can connect to it e.g. by `mysql -u root -p`.
-- **Adminer** is available on **port 8099** after you run `docker-compose run -d --service-ports adminer`.
+- The database is available on port 3306, you can connect to it e.g. by `mysql -u root -p` or via Adminer which you can access by running `docker-compose run -d --service-ports adminer` and visiting <http://localhost:8099>.

-- `docker-compose ps` lists all the running services.
-- `docker-compose down [-v]` shuts down the whole stack (there are npm scripts for that too, see above).
+Stop the Docker stack with `npm stop` or `npm run stop-and-cleanup`.

 <div id="other-tests"></div>